It’s not fair!

 What is fair?

-Fair may be defined as the treatment of someone or something that is just, deserving, reasonable and right.
+We can define fair as the treatment of someone or something that is just, deserving, reasonable, and right.
 It is subjective and therefore different in every situation.
 For something or someone to be seen as fair our children need to be aware not only of what’s right and wrong but to see everyone to get what they need.

 What does the concept of fairness mean?
 In social and emotional terms fairness is a quality of justice and impartiality, rationality and suitability.